8 Best Ways To Earn Interest for Your Business

 Let’s say you have $15,000 in excess funds.
 Instead of storing the entire lump sum into a three-year CD, you can deposit $5,000 into a one-year CD, another $5,000 into a two-year CD, and another $5,000 into a five-year CD.
 This way, you will have access to your savings each year.
 If one term ends and you still don’t need to use your savings, you can keep reinvesting your funds.

-This is a great technique in a rising-rate market, as money reinvested from a matured CD will likely be going into a new CD at a higher rate.
+This is a great technique in a rising-rate market as money reinvested from a matured CD will likely be going into a new CD at a higher rate.
 However, this can be less lucrative in a rate-declining market because each matured CD will be rolled over into a new CD with a lower rate.

 ---|---|

-Allow you to keep more of your financial reserves liquid with CDs regularly expiring, giving you access to your funds | While funds become available more often than with just one CD, they are still tied up and can’t be withdrawn early without penalty |
+Keep more of your financial reserves liquid with CDs regularly expiring, giving you access to your funds | While funds become available more often than with one CD, they are still tied up and can’t be withdrawn early without penalty |

-Can earn larger amounts of money in a rate-rising environment, as each maturing CD can be reinvested at a higher rate | Earnings can stagnate in a rate-decreasing environment, as each maturing CD would be reinvested at a lower rate |
+Can earn larger amounts of money in a rate-rising environment as each maturing CD can be reinvested at a higher rate | Earnings can stagnate in a rate-decreasing environment as each maturing CD would be reinvested at a lower rate |

 5. Open a Business Money Market Account

-Similar to a business savings account, a business money market account allows you to deposit funds into an interest-bearing account.
+Similar to a business savings account, a business money market account (MMA) allows you to deposit funds into an interest-bearing account.
 As with a savings account, there are limits to the number of free withdrawals and transfers you can make each month.
 However, unlike savings accounts, you get unlimited deposits.

 ---|---|

-Allows you to earn high rates of interest while still giving you access to your funds | Limited number of free transactions; fees for going over limits can be very high |
+Lets you earn high rates of interest while still giving you access to your funds | Limited number of free transactions; fees for going over limits can be very high |

-Often earns higher interest rates than savings accounts, although that can vary among financial institutions | Some money market accounts come with monthly fees, which might be higher than the amount of interest earned |
+Often earns higher interest rates than traditional savings accounts, although that can vary among financial institutions | Some money market accounts come with monthly fees, which might be higher than the amount of interest earned |

-6. Look for Higher-Yield Introductory APY Rates
+6. Look for Higher-yield Introductory APY Rates

 PROS | CONS |